-As previously discussed in The Impact of Change in The Workplace, change can be difficult in the workplace for both employees and managers.
+As previously we discussed workplace change, change can be difficult in the workplace for both employees and managers.
 While change can bring about positive progress in a company, overcoming the stress, anxiety, and resistance can be a hard summit to climb.
-A good manager/leader will need tools to help lead their team to the other side of change.
+A good manager/leader will need tools to help lead their team to through the impact of change.

 To best understand strategies of leading your organization through a time of change, we must break down change into phases.
 This will allow you to best understand your employees and management’s feelings and behaviors during a period of change.